-SEA Environmental Report for the Cork Metropolitan Area Draft Transport Strategy 2040
+SEA Environmental Report for the Cork Metropolitan Area Transport Strategy 2040

-70 Except as provided for in Article 6(4) of the Habitats Directive, viz.
+&lt;sup>67 Except as provided for in Article 6(4) of the Habitats Directive, viz.
 There must be: a) no alternative solution available, b) imperative reasons of overriding public interest for the plan/programme/strategy/project etc. to proceed; and c) Adequate compensatory measures in place.
+CAAS for the National Transport Authority

-The SEA and AA recommendations detailed in Table 9.3 below will be integrated into the Strategy through the commitment described in Table 9.2 above entitled ".7 Other SEA Recommendations".
-These measures are linked to specific environmental components and the potential adverse effects which would be present if the measures were not integrated into the Strategy.
+The SEA and AA recommendations detailed in Table 9.3 below will be integrated into the Strategy through the commitment described in Table 9.2 above entitled "Other SEA Recommendations".
+These measures are linked to specific environmental components and the potential adverse effects that would be present if the measures were not integrated into the Strategy.